ethjs/examples/README.md

   - [First Contract dApp](./first-contract.html) - Set and Get from a SimpleStore contract
   - [Simple Auction dApp](./simple-auction.html) - A simple Ethereum auction from the Solidity examples
   - [Token Wallet](./token-wallet.html) - Send and receive EC20 standard tokens

+## About

+This is a small set of dApps and apps using `ethjs`.
+Each example is meant to demonstrate correct usage of `ethjs` modules, namely, the [`ethjs`](http://github.com/ethjs/ethjs) module.

+Many of these examples use `ethereumjs-testrpc` to simulate an Ethereum node running in the browser.
+This is meant to get you up and running with Ethereum, so configuration is kept to a minimum.
+Once you feel ready to go to an actual node or client, please use any one of the available nodes or clients listed below.

 ## Libraries Used